 - Integration with Amazon Echo, Google Nest, IFTTT and more

 As you can see, Scout does a whole lot, but only if you are willing to pay a monthly fee.
 If you are, the system can work with IFTTT, Amazon Echo, and Nest.

-Scout offers professional monitoring without a contract.
-If you go on vacation one month and want a vacation from self-monitoring, simply give Scout a call and add service for a month.
+Scout also offers professional monitoring without a contract.
+If you go on vacation for one month and want a break from self-monitoring, simply give Scout a call and add service for a month.
 There are no contracts and no long-term commitments.
 They even have packages that will help keep your system connected.
 For example, you can add cellular backup to keep your system working during internet outages or you can skip the internet altogether and pay for a cellular connection.

 I do not recommend SimpliSafe 3 as a self-monitored system.
 As a self-monitored system, it is nothing more than a noise maker.
 It can’t send alerts, you can’t control it remotely, and you will not have access to their home security camera.